 If you've never been one to celebrate Pentecost Sunday, this powerful version of Acts 2 in the video below will put it into a whole NEW light for you.

-While Eastern Christianity views Pentecost as the last day of Easter in its ceremonies, in the Roman sacrament it is normally a distinct holiday.
+While Eastern Christianity views Pentecost as the last day of Easter in its ceremonies, in the Roman sacrament, it is usually a distinct holiday.
 The fifty days from Easter Sunday to Pentecost Sunday may also be known as Eastertide.

 Because Pentecost itself is on a Sunday, it is typically recognized to be a public holiday in countries with large Christian denominations.